Did you know? The Italian artist Canova was supposed to create a model of George Washington. The catch? The President was naked.

 How it happened

 Thomas Jefferson commissioned the study to Canova at the end of 1812.
 The Italian artist was supposed to make a plaster model of George Washington, depicting the President..naked.

-Mind: Washington never posed for it.
-He had been dead for a few years when Canova started to work on his stone portrait.
+Canova started working on the stone portrait after Washington’s death.
+Hence, he never posed for it.
 If you’re intrigued, you’ll be able to see it soon at the Frick Museum in New York City (more details below).

 An interesting story, that behind the naked Washington plaster statue and its Italian origin, a story you’re just about to learn and love.

 Antonio Canova was born in Possagno, not far from Venice, in 1757.
 Here, he remained even after his single mother decided to move.
 Young Antonio wanted to keep company to his sculptor grandfather.
 That’s where he started learning.

 Indeed, young Antonio showed a flair for shapes early.
 He used any materials, like clay, and even butter.
 Indeed, butter!
 Rumor has it, when he was around 7 or 8, he had been invited to a fancy dinner in a beautiful villa in Asolo.
 But he was bored.
 So, he apparently carved a lion out of a pat of butter.
 Needless to say, he left everyone astonished.
 The dinner host, Senator Giovanni Falier, was so impressed by Antonio’s talent that he endorsed his artistic training.

 Thanks to Falier’s interest, Canova became part of the Torretti Studio in Pagnano d’Asolo.
 Here, Antonio learned the basics of art and he met the wealthy world of Venice’s art lovers.
 In the late 1770s, the young artist opened his own studio.
 Later, he visited Rome for the first time.
 The trip to the Eternal City was pivotal for his career.